fermyon/developer/content/spin/v3/contributing-spin.md

 We welcome and appreciate contributions of all types — opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.

+## Spin Slack Channel

+Join us in the [Spin CNCF Slack Channel](https://cloud-native.slack.com/archives/C089NJ9G1V0)!
+This is a great place to ask questions, meet people in the community, and share what you are working on.
+If you're not already signed up for the CNCF Slack, request an invite [here](https://communityinviter.com/apps/cloud-native/cncf).

 ## Developer Community Calls